OfficeDev/Cordova-Contact-App-Code-Sample/README.md

 ![](https://github.com/abhikum/mobiledev/blob/gh-pages/O365AppImages/ServiceManager.png)

 ### Step 4: Set permissions to O365 contact tenet to grant appropiate access to app
-Select Contact and click on Permissions... link on right pane and then select read and write to user's mail as app will need to perform read and delete mail operation.
-Similarly if you want your app to send mail then select mail as a user option.
+Select Contact and click on Permissions... link on right pane and then select 'have full access to users' contact'.
+Similarly if you want to give only read access to app, select 'Read users' contact'.

 ![](https://github.com/abhikum/mobiledev/blob/gh-pages/O365AppImages/Contact-permission.png)